Theodore Racing: History

 In the early 1970s, amateur racer Yip met Sid Taylor and agreed to sponsor Vern Schuppan in Formula 5000.
 This led to Yip backing Schuppan in Formula One with Ensign in 1974.
 There followed further involvement in America with Schuppan and then support of Alan Jones in the US F5000 series in 1976.
 In Australia, Schuppan won the Rothmans International Series for Yip driving a Lola T332-Chevrolet in 1976.
 That year Yip established Theodore Racing.
 It was run by Taylor and entered an Ensign for Patrick Tambay in F1.
-After a difficult year in 1977, Yip commissioned Ron Tauranac to build him an F1 car.
-The car, called the Theodore TR1, was difficult and Eddie Cheever failed to qualify in both Brazil and Argentina but then Keke Rosberg took over and won the International Trophy at Silverstone in the wet, although he qualified for only one GP in South Africa.
+After a moderately successful half season in 1977, with driver Patrick Tambay scoring four points and finishing 17th overall, Yip commissioned Ron Tauranac to build him an F1 car.
+The car, called the Theodore TR1, was difficult and Eddie Cheever failed to qualify in both Brazil and Argentina but then Keke Rosberg took over and won the International Trophy at Silverstone in the wet.
+However, Keke only qualified for a single GP, in South Africa.
 The car was abandoned in the mid-season.
 In the US, Yip supported Dan Gurney's Eagle team.

 In 1979, Yip helped to fund Ensign but the car was not a success.
 The car was driven by Derek Daly, Patrick Gaillard, and Marc Surer but there were no points scored.
 At the end of the year Teddy also funded a British F1 programme with a Wolf WR6 for David Kennedy and helped Desiré Wilson to become the first woman to win a Formula 1 race – albeit a national event.

 Yip bought the Shadow team at the beginning of 1980, and Kennedy also moved to it, but the results were poor, the team was by then on its last legs, and in the mid-summer, Yip decided to retire the team and to rethink his involvement in racing and ended most of his other activities to concentrate on F1.

 With Sid Taylor and Julian Randles he established Theodore Racing Ltd. and recruited Tony Southgate and team manager Jo Ramírez.
 The new car was dubbed the TY01 and was driven by Patrick Tambay at the start of 1981.
 In mid-season Tambay moved to Ligier and Yip gave the drive to Marc Surer.
 The same car was developed in 1982 and it became obvious that small teams could not easily survive in the turbo era.
 Yip merged Theodore with Ensign and used the Nigel Bennett-designed Ensign N183 design as a Theodore.
 The team hired Johnny Cecotto and Roberto Guerrero but at the end of that season the team shut down and Mo Nunn moved to America, where he enjoyed great success as a race engineer through the 1980s and into the 1990s and eventually set up a successful team of his own in CART.
 1983 also saw a guest drive in a Theodore by former Grand Prix driver Brian Henton at the non-championship 1983 Race of Champions where he finished fourth, the highest a Theodore finished all season.